Fear of Commitment – The Phobia To Get Too Close

 Your communication simply flows, there are no embarrassing or awkward moments.
 The sex is amazing.
 You can’t believe that it is finally happening – you found someone who is right for you.

-A month goes by… then another week or two… and that confident ‘This is It!’ feeling you’ve had in the beginning starts to dissipate.
+A month goes by… then another week or two… and that confident ‘This is It’ feeling you’ve had in the beginning starts to dissipate.
 Instead, you are filled with doubts and questions about your future together.
+Your good-ole fear of commitment starts to kick in.

-You’ve already started to develop feelings towards this person who burst into your life like a storm, but deep down you are afraid to get too close.
-Suddenly you are terrified by the thought of your relationship becoming official.
+You’ve already started to develop feelings towards this person who burst into your life like a storm.
+But deep down you are afraid to commit.
+Suddenly you are terrified by the thought of your dating phase becoming official.

-You Convince Yourself That Ending The Relationship Was The Right Thing To Do
+The Fear of Commitment Convinces You That Ending The Relationship Was The Right Thing To Do

-Completely unaware of your commitment issues, you come up with excuses for your newfound doubts by finding things that annoy you (“it’s absurd she likes cats more than dogs”)
+Completely unaware of your avoidant attachment style, you come up with excuses for your newfound doubts by pointing at things that annoy you (“it’s absurd she likes cats more than dogs”).

-The excuses bubble up inside you, so you decide to end things.
+The fear of commitment bubble up inside you, so you decide to end things.
 You comfort yourself, thinking “we were not meant for each other.
 It would have ended sooner or later anyway.”

-Once again you find yourself single, alone… you wonder if you made the right decision, and, after drinking three shots of whiskey in your bachelor studio apartment, you reach the conclusion that yes, you have made the right choice.
+Once again, the commitment phobia rules your romantic life and you find yourself single and lonely again… you wonder if you made the right decision.
+After drinking three shots of whiskey in your bachelor studio apartment, you reach the conclusion that yes, you have made the right choice.

-After all, it can be scary to admit that your choices are motivated by a fear of commitment.
-It is scary to admit the problem lies in you, and not them.
+After all, it can be scary to admit that your motives and actions are rooted in fears.
+It sucks to admit the problem lies in you, and not them.
 You sigh in relief and convince yourself you have simply not yet found the ‘One’.

 Look, I am not saying that couples should stay together at all costs.
-Most of the time the connection is simply not there, the energy is not flowing, or the physical attraction barely exists.
+Most of the time the connection is simply lacking, or the physical attraction barely exists.

 Let’s admit it – most dates are bound to fail.
 Not because true connection at all levels is hard to find, but because what you think you want and what you really want is very incompatible.